show_page.php1 : dp26.jpg

 HISTORY: Both marmosets presented with weight loss and progressive weakness and were euthanized.

-HISTOPATHOLOGICAL DESCRIPTION: Exocrine pancreas and duodenum: Diffusely, effacing and replacing interlobular septa, peripancreatic fat, and perilobular acini and ducts are coalescing areas of lytic necrosis characterized by loss of cellular architecture with replacement by abundant eosinophilic cellular and karyorrhectic debris admixed with fibrin, edema, minimal hemorrhage, and moderate numbers of viable and degenerate neutrophils.
+HISTOPATHOLOGICAL DESCRIPTION: Exocrine pancreas and duodenum: Diffusely, effacing and replacing interlobular septa, peripancreatic fat, and perilobular acini and ducts are coalescing areas of lytic necrosis characterized by loss of cellular architecture with replacement by abundant eosinophilic cellular and karyorrhectic debris admixed with fibrin, edema, minimal hemorrhage, and moderate numbers of intact and ruptured neutrophils.
 Areas of necrosis are bordered by moderate numbers of lymphocytes, eosinophils, and macrophages that occasionally are laden with cytoplasmic golden granular pigment (hemosiderin), fewer neutrophils, rare plasma cells, and variable amounts of fibrous connective tissue (fibrosis) that separates, surrounds and often replaces pancreatic acini.
-Remaining pancreatic acini are either degenerate characterized by pale, vacuolated cytoplasm that lacks zymogen granules, or shrunken (atrophic).
+Remaining pancreatic acini are either degenerate characterized by pale, vacuolated cytoplasm that lacks zymogen granules, or are shrunken (atrophic).
 Multifocally, there are increased numbers of small pancreatic ducts (tubular complexes) that are lined by hyperplastic epithelium and are often surrounded by fibrous connective tissue.
-Ductular lumina are often ectatic and contain scant necrotic debris, few previously described inflammatory cells, and multiple cross and tangential sections of a 200um diameter adult spirurid nematode with a 5um thick, smooth cuticle, lateral cords, polymyarian-coelomyarian musculature, a pseudocoelom that contains granular eosinophilic fluid (spirurid), a tri-radiate esophagus, an intestinal tract lined by uninucleate cells with an indistinct brush border, and reproductive structures.
+Ductular lumina are often ectatic and contain scant necrotic debris, few previously described inflammatory cells, and multiple cross and tangential sections of a 200 µm diameter adult spirurid nematode with a 5 µm thick, smooth cuticle, lateral cords, polymyarian-coelomyarian musculature, a pseudocoelom that contains granular eosinophilic fluid (spirurid), a tri-radiate esophagus, an intestinal tract lined by uninucleate cells with an indistinct brush border, and reproductive structures.
 Previously described inflammatory cells and necrotic debris multifocally extend into and replace the outer longitudinal and, to a lesser extent, the inner circular layer of the duodenal tunica muscularis and serosa.
 Adjacent tunica muscularis myocytes are vacuolated with swollen cytoplasm (degeneration).
 The submucosa and remaining serosa of the duodenum are expanded by increased clear space and ectatic lymphatics (edema).

 Lymph node, mesenteric: Diffusely, subcapsular and medullary sinuses are expanded by macrophages that have foamy cytoplasm that occasionally contains golden pigment (hemosiderin), along with few eosinophils and edema.

-2. Duodenum, tunica muscularis and serosa: Necrosis, focally extensive, with mild eosinophilic and lymphoplasmacytic inflammation and edema.
+2. Duodenum, tunica muscularis and serosa: Necrosis, chronic, focally extensive, with mild eosinophilic and lymphoplasmacytic inflammation and edema.

 3. Lymph node, mesenteric: Sinus histiocytosis, diffuse, mild, with mild draining eosinophilia and edema.